 Having all of your favorite recipes in one place will save you time.
 No more browsing to find that “one recipe” that sounds delicious.
 Importing recipes also means no distracting advertisements and wordy introductions to scroll through.

-Using the MyNetDiary recipe import feature will allow you to quickly match the ingredients.
+The MyNetDiary recipe import feature will allow you to match the ingredients quickly.
 This is much faster than manually entering each ingredient.

 You can import recipes from your iOS web browser or your MyNetDiary app.

 From the app: Go to the Me tab, then tap Recipe Import. (see below).